keybangz/TF2-Wearables/README.md

 - Add other wearable options (Weapon unusuals, festive, australiums, etc) // NOTE: Require creating weapon entities and parenting old attributes to display correctly, currently out of scope for project.

-## BUGS

-- If server has thirdperson mode plugin, killstreak effects will disappear for client until they switch weapons or respawn.
-(This does not happen in first person mode).
-- Not sure if above bug affects other clients, have not been able to test.
-- Some unusual taunt effects are broken (Particles will stay in map until mapchange, this happens with TempEnts & attaching `info_particle_system` to player, I have attempted to weed out and remove broken taunt effects, please open a issue if they are any left in.

 ## Credits

 - asherkin - For the creation of TF2Items